Improving Generalization in Federated Learning by Seeking Flat Minima: Experiments Details

 \subsubsection{CIFAR10 and CIFAR100}

 For both datasets, the training hyper-parameters follow the choice of \cite{hsu2020federated}.
 The client learning rate is tuned between the values $\{0.01, 0.1\}$ and set to 0.01, the batch size is 64, $E\in\{1,2\}$ is tested for the number of local epochs and the former is chosen.
 As for the weight decay the value $4\cdot10^{-4}$ leads to better performances than 0.
 The local optimizer is SGD with no momentum.
 No learning rate scheduler is used for simplicity.
 We optimize the cross-entropy loss.
 As for the server-side, we compare the behavior of different optimizers (\textit{i.e.} SGD, Adam, AdaGrad) with learning rates in $\{0.001, 0.01, 0.1, 1\}$ (results in Appendix \ref{app:server_optims}), following the setup of \cite{reddi2020adaptive}, and find out that \fedavg, \textit{i.e.} SGD with learning rate 1, is the best choice.
 When testing \fedavgm, the server-side momentum $\beta=0.9$.
+As for the other SOTAs, we choose $\mu=0.1$ in \fedprox and $\alpha=0.01$ in \feddyn from $\{0.001,0.01,0.1\}$; in \adabest, we tune $\beta\in\{0.8,0.9\}$ and $\mu\in\{0.01,0.02\}$ and pick $(0.9,0.02)$ for \textsc{Cifar10} and $(0.8,0.02)$ for \textsc{Cifar100}.
 The training proceeds for $10k$ rounds on \textsc{Cifar10} and $20k$ rounds on \textsc{Cifar100}.

 \paragraph{Mixup/Cutout:} Following the setup of \cite{zhang2017mixup}, we fix $\alpha_\text{mixup}=1$, resulting in $\lambda$ uniformly distributed between 0 and 1.
 As for Cutout instead, we select a cutout size of $16\times16$ pixels for \textsc{Cifar10} and $8\times8$ for \textsc{Cifar100}, as done by \cite{devries2017improved}.